virtual-labs/exp-pfd-study-coep/experiment/theory.md

-## Theory

 Preparing process flow diagram is an expert’s job and has to be done very carefully.
 Here is a detailed process, its pros and cons, effective matrix, and teams involved while preparing a process flow diagram for a process automation project :

 ###### Sample assignment Process :
 Preparing a Process Flow Diagram for a Process Automation Project